 5G Network Slicing

-E2E network slicing is a foundation to support diversified 5G services.
+E2E network slicing is a cornerstone to support versatile 5G services.

 Based on NFV and SDN, the physical infrastructure of the future network architecture consists of sites and three-layer Data Centers.

 Sites support multiple modes such as 5G, LTE, and Wi-Fi to implement the RAN real-time function.
-These functions have high requirements for computing capability and real-time performance and require the inclusion of specific dedicated hardware.
+These functions have high needs for calculating capability and real-time performance and need specific hardware.

 1- The bottom layer is the central office of DC, which is closest in relative proximity to the base station side.